I’m here to help you overcome the cultural challenges of living in a new and different country.

 A therapist using the Gestalt method.
 Former journalist.

 Speaker and writer about integration and cultural differences.

 And I hold a Master’s degree in Peace and Conflict Transformation from The Arctic University of Norway “Peace mediator” (although I believe that “war” or “conflicts” are everywhere, from kinder garden to marriage).

 A LITTLE BIT ABOUT ME AND MY JOURNEY

-Since I have been living in Norway for the past 16 years.
+I have been living in Norway for the past 16 years.
 You can find out some more about it here.
 In all these years, I have stumbled over enough cultural differences to be able to help others overcome the cultural adaptation issue.
 This is not easy.
 Scandinavia has, in general, a completely different value system than the rest of the world.
 I noticed that here I can meet a different culture just by crossing a mountain, a fjord, or a valley.

 Yet, immigrants, multiculturalism, and inter-culturalism have existed everywhere since the beginning of the times, and the challenges are pretty much the same no matter which country.

 This is why I became a Gestalt method therapist.
 Your story and case are confidential and safe with me.
 (We -Gestalt therapists- don’t have to keep journals in Norway).
 You also don’t need to be sent by your family doctor either.
 You will experience how “being here and now”, with all that you are and have from your past, can help you to walk your journey faster and further.

 I can assist you in English, Norwegian, French, and Romanian (Moldavian), and If you are far from Tromsø, Norway, where my practice is, or you prefer to have a session from the comfort of our home, we can also do it by Skype.